Daniel Andrews: Opposition (2010–2014)

-Premier of Victoria (2014–present)
+Premier of Victoria (2014–2023)

 2014 state election

 Labor held 43 seats at dissolution but notionally held 40 after the redistribution of electoral boundaries.
-It thus needed a swing to win five seats to form government.
+It thus needed a net gain of five seats to form government.
 At the election, Labor gained seven seats for a total of 47, a majority of two.
 The election was the first time since 1955 that an incumbent government was removed from office after a single term.
 In his victory speech, Andrews declared, "The people of Victoria have today given to us the greatest of gifts, entrusted to us the greatest of responsibilities, and bestowed upon us the greatest of honours.
 We will not let them down!"
-He was sworn in as premier on 4 December.
+He started as premier on 4 December 2014.

 First term (2014–2018)

-On winning office, Andrews government cancelled the East West Link project and initiated the level crossing removal project and the Melbourne Metro Rail Project.

-On 24 May 2016 Andrews made an official apology in parliament for gay men in Victoria punished during the time homosexuality was a crime in the state.
+On winning office, Andrews government cancelled the East West Link project and initiated the Level Crossing Removal Project and the Melbourne Metro Rail Project.
+On 24 May 2016, Andrews made an official apology in parliament for gay men in Victoria punished during the time homosexuality was a crime in the state.
 It was decriminalised in 1981.

-In August 2018 Andrews announced plans to build a $50 billion suburban rail loop connecting all major rail lines via Melbourne Airport.
+In August 2018, Andrews announced plans to build the Suburban Rail Loop, connecting all major rail lines via Melbourne Airport.

 Ending ambulance dispute

-Shortly after his taking office in 2014 Daniel Andrews ended the state government's dispute with ambulance paramedics.
-The dispute that had started with the previous state government did not go as far as strikes, due to the death toll that would result in such action.
-So the visible manifestation of the dispute was the protest-style "colourful slogans" on the side and back windows of the state's ambulances, which were removed after Andrews promised to end the dispute.
+Shortly after his taking office in 2014, Daniel Andrews ended the pay dispute with ambulance paramedics, which had started with the previous government.
+During the dispute, paramedics had protested by covering their ambulances with colourful slogans.
+The slogans were removed after Andrews promised to end the dispute.

 China

 Upon his election, Andrews fast-tracked Victoria's ties with the PRC.
 Firstly, he led a group of prominent Victorians to China on his first overseas trip and promised to send his entire cabinet there during his first term.
-Eyeing the enormous opportunities with tourism, education and investment, his government signed a memorandum of understanding (MoU) with the Chinese government under the Belt and Road Initiative in October 2018, but kept its details secret until he released it five weeks later.
+The Andrews government signed a memorandum of understanding (MoU) with the Chinese government under the Belt and Road Initiative in October 2018, but kept its details secret until he released it five weeks later.
 The MoU involves cooperation on facilities connectivity, unimpeded trade, finance, people-to-people bond[s], and the "Digital Silkroad".
-Cooperation will be in the form of "dialogue, joint research, pilot programs, knowledge sharing, and capacity building".
-Andrews said that the MoU "does not bind Victoria to be involved in any specific project or initiative" and "the government will consider both the Victorian and national interest before agreeing to be involved in any specific activity".
+Cooperation was to be in the form of "dialogue, joint research, pilot programs, knowledge sharing, and capacity building".
+Andrews said at the time that the MoU "does not bind Victoria to be involved in any specific project or initiative" and "the government will consider both the Victorian and national interest before agreeing to be involved in any specific activity".
 On 21 April 2021, the Commonwealth Government used its veto powers to cancel the agreements made between Victoria and China under the Belt and Road Initiative.